AlexanderGW/wpseoai/README.md

 - Wordpress 5.2+

 ## Development
-All source files for the plugin can be found on the [GitHub plugin page](https://github.com/AlexanderGW/wpseoai)
+All source files for this plugin can be found on the [GitHub plugin page](https://github.com/AlexanderGW/wpseoai)

 | Source                        | Target                        |
 |-------------------------------|-------------------------------|